I want to learn the techniques used in color pencil art and want to know what are the best colored pencils for fine art.

 So I’m going to briefly review the pencils that work well for my methods and the papers I use.
-Your experiences may be different, but I hope this list gives you a place to begin your search for the best colored pencils for your art.
+Your experiences may be different, but I hope this list gives you a place to begin looking for the best colored pencils for your art.

-The list is arranged alphabetically, rather than in order of preference.
+The list is alphabetical, not in order of preference.

 Faber-Castell Polychromos are an excellent pencil for most methods of drawing.
 They sharpen well, lay down color very nicely, and produce exquisite detail.
 Artists who use them include Lisa Clough and Wendy Layne.

-Polychromos pencils are oil-based with a harder pigment core than most wax-based pencils, so they handle differently.
-In my admittedly limited experience, I can feel more resistance between pencil and paper.
-But I can do more coloring with them than with Prismacolor, even on rougher papers like Canson Mi-Teintes.
+Polychromos pencils are oil-based with a harder pigment core than most wax-based pencils, so they handle differently than wax-based pencils.
+In my experience, I feel more resistance between pencil and paper.
+But I can do more coloring with them than with Prismacolor, even on rougher papers like Canson Mi-Teintes or sanded art papers.

-The two brands work well together, though I suggest putting down Prismacolor pencils for the initial layers, then coming back with Polychromos for detail work.
+The two brands work well together, though.
+I suggest putting down Polychromos pencils for the initial layers, then coming back with Prismacolor for detail work.